 Completion of the MSc in Applied Sport & Exercise Psychology can provide the basis for further professional qualifications by both the Irish Institute of Sport and the British Association of Sport Sciences.
 Both these organisations require a MSc in the field of sport and exercise psychology for professional recognition.

-Nicole Fougerousse, a graduate of the MSc in Applied Sport and Exercise Psychology at WIT, who found a home away from home here in WIT.
+Nicole Fougerousse, a graduate of the MSc in Applied Sport and Exercise Psychology at SETU Waterford, who found a home away from home here in SETU Waterford.
 Click here.